mazzalab/pyntacle/README.md

 activate name_of_my_env
 ```

-Finally, install the latest version of pyntacle:
+Finally, install the latest version of Pyntacle:

 ```bash
 conda install -y -c bfxcss -c conda-forge pyntacle
 ```

-### Installing pyntacle from source
+### Installing Pyntacle from source
 Installing from source is advised for advanced users only.
 The following
 instructions were written for Mac OS v.11+ and a few major Linux
 distros.
 System requirements can vary for other distros/versions.

 The source code can be downloaded from our GitHub
 [releases](https://github.com/mazzalab/pyntacle/releases) page as a
 .tar.gz file.
-Before trying to install pyntacle, there are system
+Before trying to install Pyntacle, there are system
 requirements that need to be satisfied on each platform.

 #### Debian, Ubuntu